chicken-transfer4/dwm-catppuccin-config/README.md

 * Edit config.def.h file if you want to

-* Go into dwm ,st ,slstatus ,dmenu ,slock and run "make clean install" in them
+* Go into dwm, st, slstatus, dmenu, slock and run "make clean install" in all of them

 * Move the files in config to the correct places: